ibm-cloud-docs/vpc/bare_metal_server_create.md

 | Secure boot | Click the toggle to enable secure boot.
 For more information, see [Secure boot with Trusted Platform Module (TPM)](/docs/vpc?topic=vpc-secure-boot-tpm&interface=ui). |
 {: caption="Table 2.
 Bare metal server advanced options" caption-side="bottom"}

-   s390x Bare Metal Servers for VPC is available for customers with special approval to preview this service in the Washington DC (us-east), London (eu-gb), Tokyo (jp-tok), Toronto (ca-tor), and São Paulo (br-sao) regions.
-   {: preview}

 For x86 architecture-based bare metal servers, the DHCP response for all interfaces (PCI or VLAN) includes a gateway.
 So, if you create multiple interfaces on different subnets, consider a static IP configuration or use separate network namespaces to handle the different gateways.
 {: note}